 Below is an overview of the steps in applying for certification and registration using the postprimary pathway.
 When you’re ready to apply, follow the instructions on your online application, refer to the postprimary handbook, and consult your Candidate Status Report for guidance.

-Be sure that your application is accurate and complete, because errors and omissions can affect your ability to earn ARRT credentials.
+Errors and omissions can affect your ability to earn ARRT credentials, so be sure that your application is accurate and complete.
 If you have questions at any stage of the process, call us at 651.687.0048.
 Choose the option for earning an ARRT credential.

 OVERVIEW OF APPLICATION PROCESS

 - Make sure that you still meet ARRT’s ethics requirements or that you’ve reported any potential ethics violations to us.

 - Verify that you’ve met our postprimary education requirements.

 - Confirm that you’ve logged your structured education and clinical experience requirements in our online postprimary tool.
 Note: ARRT must approve your structured education activities—and a verifier must sign off on your clinical experience requirements—before you can submit your application.